Mortgage rates are trickling back toward record lows again and refinance applications are on the rise.

 There are also homeowners refinancing out of ARMs and into fixed mortgages, which resets the clock but puts the borrower into a loan they know will not adjust higher.

-Additionally, look at moguls like Facebook founder Mark Zuckerberg, who keeps refinancing from ARM to ARM to save money.
+Look at billionaires like Facebook founder Mark Zuckerberg, who kept refinancing from ARM to ARM to save money.
 Sure, he can pay off his mortgage whenever he wants, but he’s still resetting the clock over and over again.

 If you want to a lower interest rate on your mortgage, but also want to stay on track payoff-wise, you’ve got some other options.

 One trick is to refinance from a 30-year loan into another 30-year loan at a lower rate, but continue to make your old monthly payment.

 For example, if you were paying $1,200 per month and your new minimum payment is $900, keep paying $1,200.